The Relationship Manifesto

 Once we have taken care of ourselves and healed our core wounds, we naturally want to turn our attention to our loved ones, our community, our society and our planet.

-But I feel this movement inside me every time my partner and I connect deeply and intimately – essence to essence instead of mask to mask.
+I feel this idea inside of me every time my partner and I connect deeply and intimately – essence to essence instead of mask to mask.
 I feel the desire to be a better man – to focus on making a difference – to give my gift to the world.

 And that is why I’m dedicating this next stage of my life to helping couples experience deep intimacy, connection, love and healing in their relationships.